LabeliaLabs/distributed-learning-contributivity/README.md

 ## Context of this work

-This work is being carried out in the context of the [HealthChain research consortium](https://www.substra.ai/en/healthchain-project).
-It is work in progress, early stage.
-We would like to share it with various interested parties and business partners to get their feedback and potential contributions.
+This work is being carried out in the context of collaborative research projects.
+It is work in progress.
+We would like to share it with various interested parties, research and business partners to get their feedback and potential contributions.
 This is why it is shared as open source content on Substra Foundation’s repositories.

 ## About this repository